-Greece: ELPE plans bond issue to refinance debt14.
-October 2016. / SEE Energy News
+Greece: ELPE plans bond issue to refinance debt, SEE Energy News

 According to Greek newspapers, the country’s largest oil refiner Hellenic Petroleum (ELPE) is planning new bond issue in order to refinance an existing 500 million euros bond which is due in May 2017.
 The new bond should be issued by the end of the year.